 No longer confined to shipping bays, trendy pallet wood can be found everywhere now, from restaurants to residences.
 Wood pallets are constructed of softwoods and are usually considered expendable by their recipients.
 Because pallets are often left outside after use, they achieve an interesting silvery-gray weathered patina with rusty nail marks and other signs of distress.

 Pallet wood is best confined to walls, as the inevitable splinters, holes, and protrusions make it an uncomfortable, unsafe walking surface.
 Also, breaking up pallets in order to loosen the intended deck boards is difficult to do without cracking the wood.
-Finally, short board lengths (40 inches) mean multiple boards are needed to complete one row.
+Finally, using short board lengths (40 inches) means that multiple boards are needed to complete one row.